What is Cocoa Horizons?

 The Cocoa Horizons Foundation is led by a board of directors.
 As of 2019, it will be composed of five directors, three of them independent and two appointed by Barry Callebaut.
 The board selects a General Manager who is in charge of the Foundation’s day-to-day business and partnerships with contributors, donors, and implementing partners.

 Prior to the launch of the Foundation, Barry Callebaut engaged with multiple stakeholders including customers, competitors, retailers, academia, government agencies, industry associations and non-government organizations, via interviews and roundtables.
 The engagement guided the criteria for the launch of the Foundation and its key focus pillars to address the most material issues impacting the industry.

 The most recent methodology also takes into consideration: ISO-CEN criteria, some customers' standards and input from NGO’s on environmental and community aspects.

 The focus and methodology of the Foundation is assessed by the Cocoa Horizons board of directors.
 Additionally, Cocoa Horizons benefits from the bi-annual feedback of Barry Callebaut’s Sustainability Advisory Board of independent advisors.

-Barry Callebaut collects data on registered Cocoa Horizons farms to understand the unique needs of each farmer in order to develop tailored business plans to improve livelihoods, as well as to measure the impact of the activities funded by the Cocoa Horizons Foundation.
+Through Cocoa Horizons, data on the farms is collected to understand the unique needs of each farmer in order to develop tailored business plans to improve livelihoods, as well as to measure the impact of the activities funded by the Cocoa Horizons Foundation.
 Impact data will be assessed annually to ensure that the Cocoa Horizons methodology prescribes the best approach to build self-sustaining farming communities that protect nature and children.
 If the anticipated impact is not realized, the Cocoa Horizons Foundation will continuously improve upon its approach, to achieve its commitments on productivity, community and environment.